 - Reread the speech to answer these text-dependent questions. - Write any additional questions you have about the text in your Reader/Writer Notebook. - 9.
-Based on details in the text, infer the rhetorical context of this speech.
+Based on details in the text, infer the purpose, occasion, and intended audience of this speech.
 The president seems to be addressing the public relatively soon after Hurricane Katrina, based on the fact that he says he recently flew over the affected area.
 His purpose is to inform the public of the government's planned response to the disaster and to reassure the public.

-10. According to President Bush, what are the federal government's three priorities?
-How would you categorize them?
+E4.4(F), E4.8(A) - $\textbf{10.} \ \, \textbf{According to President Bush, what are the federal government's three priorities?
+How would}$ you categorize them?

-The three priorities are "to save lives" through search and rescue, "to sustain lives" by providing necessities, and "executing a comprehensive recovery effort" to restore and rebuild the area.
-The first two priorities deal with helping people, while the third deals primarily with logistics.
+The three priorities are "to save lives" through search and rescue; "to sustain lives" by providing necessities; and "executing a comprehensive recovery effort" to restore and rebuild the area.
+The first two priorities deal with helping people; the third deals primarily with logistics.
+E4.4(G), E4.5(D)

-11. What does President Bush mean by "major assets" in paragraph 6?
-What examples does he provide?
+11. What does President Bush mean by major assets in paragraph 6?
+What examples does he

 He means military equipment and personnel, including "the USS Bataan ...; eight swift water rescue teams; the Iwo Jima Amphibious Readiness Group ...; and the hospital ship USNS Comfort."
+E4.2(B), E4.4(F)

-12. What does President Bush compare charitable relief agencies to in paragraph 14?
-How might this comparison appeal to his audience?

-Bush calls relief agencies "the armies of compassion."
+- 12. What does President Bush compare charitable relief agencies to in paragraph 14?
+How might this comparison appeal to his audience? - Bush calls relief agencies "the armies of compassion."
 This draws a figurative comparison to actual armies.
-This might appeal to his target audience since armies connote strength and large numbers of well-organized soldiers working toward a goal.

-13. How does President Bush structure paragraph 15 to appeal to his audience?

-Bush first acknowledges the audience's fears, then offers hope.
+This might appeal to his target audience because armies connote strength and large numbers of well-organized soldiers working toward a goal.
+E4.5(C), E4.5(D), E4.8(F) - 13.
+How does President Bush structure paragraph 15 to appeal to his audience?
+Bush first acknowledges the audience's fears and then offers hope.
 For example, the first three sentences are somber, stressing the difficult recovery ahead.
-The fourth sentence starts with "But," to counter negative opinions.
-Next, he says that "the days seem awfully dark," then follows it with another but sentence-stressing his confidence in the future.
+The fourth sentence starts with "But" to counter negative opinions.
+Next, he says that "the days seem awfully dark" and then follows it with another but sentence-stressing his confidence in the future.
+E4.8(B), E4.8(D)

-24 RETURNING TO THE TEXT:

-Have students answer the textdependent questions independently.
-If they have difficulty, scaffold the questions by rephrasing them or breaking them down into smaller parts.
+23 RETURNING TO THE TEXT: Have students answer the text-dependent questions independently.
+If students have difficulty, scaffold the questions by rephrasing them or breaking them down into smaller parts.
 See the Scaffolding the Text-Dependent Questions boxes for suggestions.

-25 After students have read all three texts and answered the text-dependent questions, lead a brief discussion about the connections apparent among the three texts.
-Guide students to consider the function of each text.
-Ask students to evaluate how each text's purpose may affect the choice of language and structure.
+24 After students have read all three texts and answered the text-dependent questions, lead a brief discussion about the connections apparent among the three texts.
+Guide students to consider the different function of each text and how its purpose may affect the choice of language and structure.